Petalousa/RiftAllseer/README.md

 This mod does the following

 - disables the ? traps from spawning
-    - disables score upload (that way we don't pollute the leadorboard with invalid scores)
+    - disables score upload (that way we don't pollute the leaderboard with invalid scores)
     - disables score upload **ON ALL TRACKS** if active.

 - disables analytics